Introduction to MSN Programs

 University of Cincinnati — The University of Cincinnati offers online MSN programs with numerous specializations, including clinical nurse specialist and nurse educator, nurse administrator, nurse midwifery, and women's health specialist.
 While these aren' accelerated programs, they can be a valuable asset to have if you want to advance your career.

-Gonzaga University — Gonzaga University offers nurses the RN to MSN transitional degree program, which includes opportunities to specialize in nurse education and health systems leadership.
+Western Governors University — Western Governors University offers nurses the RN to MSN in Leadership and Management transitional degree program as well as the RN to MSN in Nurse Education.
 The RN to MSN is designed for registered nurses with an associate's degree in nursing.
 The MSN is a vital component for career advancement.
 The program is flexible to your needs, depending on your level of nursing education.

 More Information About BSN to MSN Degree Programs